 Contextual user targeting, particularly useful for branding campaigns, will be nearly unchanged because the URL of the website visited by the user will still be passed along in the bid requests.
 Therefore, filtering, understanding, and possibly blocking undesirable sites will be at least as effective as before.

-Contextual requests will also be used by advertising vendors’ technologies to learn about the characteristics of a particular advertising inventory.
+With contextual targeting, requests will also be used by advertising vendors’ technologies to learn about the characteristics of a particular advertising inventory.
 This information can be used for defining bidding strategies for particular interest groups in group-based contextual targeting.
 In this case, Brand Safety logic will be stored within the bidding function on the user’s device.

 As it is one of the most important topics for the industry, we are certain that the future solution will provide the possibility to effectively execute Brand Safety mechanisms in advertising, and if the currently proposed ones are not good enough, they will be improved upon in future iterations.